mehtaharsh16/daniel.feldroy.com/posts/when-to-use-mongodb-with-django.md

 All you have to worry about is the odd edge case, right?

 Unfortunately, it's the edge cases that are the problem.
 Edge cases can make it impossible to proceed further without problematic hackery.
-I know this is the case because I've gone down this path myself.
+I know this is true as I've gone down this path myself.

 Complicating things is that if maintenance on a Django/MongoDB bridge package stops, what then?
 The Django ecosystem is [littered with dead Django/MongoDB connectors](https://djangopackages.org/search/?q=mongo).